-- (3) The Impact of the Illustration Because of Christ we get to have the same comfort, confidence, and familiarity with God that a child should have with their father.
+- (3) The Impact of the Illustration Because of Christ, we get to have the same comfort, confidence, and familiarity with God that a child should have with their father.
 (4:6-7) - A. 6 And because you are sons, God has sent the Spirit of his Son into our hearts, crying, "Abba!
 Father!"
-7 So you are no longer a slave, but a son, and if a son, then an heir through God. - B. In referring to the "Spirit of his Son" Paul is referring to the Holy Spirit. - C. Paul teaches that because we have been adopted as Sons, the Father has sent the Holy Spirit to indwell our hearts.
+7 So you are no longer a slave, but a son, and if a son, then an heir through God. - B. In referring to the "Spirit of his Son," Paul refers to the Holy Spirit. - C. Paul teaches that because we have been adopted as Sons, the Father has sent the Holy Spirit to indwell our hearts.
 The fact that Paul said the Holy Spirit lives within our hearts is huge. - 1.
 "It is the hub whence radiate all the spokes of his existence, the fulcrum of feeling and faith as well as the mainspring of words and actions ...
 "Out of it are the issues of life" (Prov.
-4:23)."6 - 2.
+4:23)." - 2.
 "Note that it does not say into our heads or our brains.
 The Spirit of God doubtless illuminates the intellect and guides the judgment, but this is not the beginning or the main part of His work.
 He comes chiefly to the affections.
-He dwells with the heart, for with the heart man believes unto righteousness."7 - D. Now, interestingly, Paul doesn't say we cry out "Abba!
+He dwells with the heart, for with the heart man believes unto righteousness." - D. Interestingly, Paul doesn't say we cry out "Abba!
 Father!" but rather "God has sent the Spirit of his Son into our hearts, crying, "Abba!
 Father!"
-This should take us straight back to Jesus in the Garden of Gethsemane on the night He was to be arrested.
-Facing the reality of what He was about to do in taking
+This should take us straight back to Jesus in the Garden of Gethsemane on the night